This post was most recently updated on September 19th, 2021.2 min read.

 Annoyed, I tweeted something like this:

-And then I decided to figure it out.
+I then decided to figure it out.

 Well, it’s pretty simple – WordPress doesn’t seem to understand whatever it is that gets copied on the clipboard when you’re trying to copy-paste a table from Excel (or almost anything else).